ADHD Social Skills To Help Your Child In School

 Outside of school, consider finding regular sources of exercise, such as an extracurricular sports team, gym registration, or daily walk.
 Exercise also provides several mental health benefits and can be used to help reduce the severity and frequency of ADHD symptoms

 Many children with ADHD struggle to develop adequate social skills because their disorder can occupy so much of their minds.
-If you’ve noticed your child having difficulty connecting with other kids their age, consider working on these social skills to help them have an easier time.
+If you’ve noticed your child having difficulty connecting with other kids their age, consider helping them learn social skills to avoid further rejection by their peers.

-Positive reinforcement can be an excellent tool.
+Positive reinforcement can be an excellent tool, particularly if your child is experiencing low self-esteem.
 If your child is exceptionally talented at something or shows an increased interest, try using that to relate to them and capture their attention.
-Framing lessons about social skills within the context of their personal interests may help them retain the information better.
+Framing lessons about social skills within the context of their personal interests may help them retain the information better and avoid straying off topic.

 “People with ADHD are constantly coming up with new ideas and new ways of doing things.
 They have tremendous levels of creativity and artistic ability.
 They are world-class problem solvers.” — William Dodson, M.D.

 One of the most valuable social skills a child with ADHD can learn is self-awareness of how others perceive their behavior.
-It can be a crucial lesson to know when the child sees their actions as acceptable but others do not.
+This perspective taking can help you identify when the child sees their actions as acceptable but others do not see it the same way.
 Teaching your child to monitor how others react to their behavior can help them recognize when they’re acting out of line, make it easier to self-correct, and reinforce positive behaviors.

 Learning the basics may be challenging for your child, so practice repetition and routine.
 Even maintaining a simple conversation can be a chore when their attention is pulled in so many different directions.
 Practice taking turns talking and listening back and forth, teaching them to wait patiently when it’s not their turn and pay attention when others speak.
 You can also practice conflict resolution so they know how to handle various tense situations appropriately.